dnsjava/dnsjava/README.md

-# A github dnsjava mirror
+# A dnsjava mirror hosted at github

 This repository contains a github mirror of the dnsjava svn repository located at http://sourceforge.net/p/dnsjava/code/HEAD/tree/